 FTC Rules for Influencers

-On November 5, 2019, the FTC updated its rules of the road for when and how influencers must disclose sponsorships to their followers.
+On November 5, 2019, the FTC updated its guidelines for when and how influencers must disclose sponsorships to their followers.
 These rules apply to all businesses, including fintechs and other financial innovators.

 What’s in Scope